Journal

 Published: 2 December 2025

 A random, methodical investigation into the Nordic red light therapy market reveals recurring patterns — reused imagery, circular trust signals, and engineered credibility.
-What starts as a single case quickly exposes a broader market structure.

 Read article →